iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 # Getting started with tRPC v10 by building a todo app part 1

 [tRPC](https://trpc.io/) is a lightweight library that allows you to create fully typesafe APIs without schemas or code generation.
-It provides end-to-end typing, which means that types can be shared between server and client(s).
+It provides end-to-end typing, which means that types can be shared between the server and client(s).
 This results in fewer bugs and less boilerplate code.

 In this two-part series, we'll be building a todo app using tRPC.
 In the first part, we'll start by creating a simple backend API using tRPC, and then in the second part, we'll create a (React Native) frontend UI that consumes the API.
 By the end of this series, you'll have a fully functioning todo app!